Kesteven and Sleaford High School: Charles Kirk's House

-No. 62 Southgate was built by the local contractor Charles Kirk for himself some time before 1850.
-Constructed to a Jacobean style, the stone house spans three storeys with three gables, the central one being moulded.
+The school's property includes 62 Southgate, a house that had been built by the prominent local contractor Charles Kirk for himself some time before c.
+1850; the local historians Anthony Brand and Simon Pawley date it to 1842.
+Constructed to a Jacobean style, it has been grade-II listed since 1974.
+The stone house spans three storeys with three gables.
 Between canted windows on either side, the central section projects forward with quoins and includes an arched doorway with pilasters.
 Iron rails atop a stone wall separate the house from the street, and steps lead up to the doorway.
 Two pre-Conquest stone fragments, likely 11th century, are inlaid into a wall.
+In 1901, Kirk's house was purchased by the syndicate who went on to found Sleaford and Kesteven High School in 1902.